-Libraries Connected is delighted to announce the appointment of their new President Elect, Ayub Khan, MBE.
+Libraries Connected is delighted to announce the election of their new President Elect, Ayub Khan, MBE.

 Ayub started out in libraries as a Saturday assistant in Birmingham and spent his early career in education and children and young people’s services.
 Now Head of Universal Services for Warwickshire County Council, he leads a team of several hundred across services that include Libraries and Communities, Museums, Culture and Arts, Registration and face-to-face contact points.